tflowdev/the-flow/examples/twitter_bots/README.md

 Create and download your [Kaggle API Credentials](https://github.com/Kaggle/kaggle-api#api-credentials).

-The Twitter Bots dataset is hosted by Kaggle, Ludwig will need to authenticate you through the Kaggle API to download the dataset.
+The Twitter Bots dataset is hosted by Kaggle, The Flow will need to authenticate you through the Kaggle API to download the dataset.

 ### Examples